 Aah, a weekend in Copenhagen, where the art is stunning, the architecture – incredible, and the castles are plentiful.
 As Denmark’s capital city, this historic and vibrant metropolis has a never-ending array of things to do and gorgeous Copenhagen landmarks to discover!

 This storied city is famous for so many things – from high-end fashion to culinary marvels; the idyllic streets to the incredible theatre!
-With an unbelievable variety in Copenhagen points of interest, there’s something to suit the tastes of any traveler!
+With an unbelievable variety in Copenhagen points of interest, there’s something to suit the tastes of any traveller!

 Take a look at our list of the most amazing things to do on your weekend vacation in Copenhagen!